veldrane/linux-syscall-analyzer/README.md

 ### Future ###

-- Documentation of the elasticsearch doc api is missing.
-Should be created soon (I hope :)
+- Extend documentation of the all columns of output documents - see the doc/ directory
 - Full CSV format support
 - Appropriate .r files for analysing csv in R
 - Adding more dashboards, visualisation and search to the Kibana.